stompetower/frantic/mus/_tracker_files/_tracker_RED/README.md

 - ANMA's RED has many effects, like pitch slides, vibrations, PSG drums, arpeggio effects and many more.
-- [This download](https://www.msx.org/downloads/anmas-red-music-recordereditor-incuding-music-etc) provides a list of all effects (in Dutch).
+- [This list of all effects](RED_EFFECTS.md) describe all possible effects within RED.
 - The effects are implemented by the [replayer code](https://github.com/stompetower/frantic/blob/main/src/replayer.asm).
 For example, start looking at the labels `PSGEFFECTS` and `FMPEFFECTS`.
 - Effect `00` does nothing and means 'no input'.
 This is shown as `-----00`.
 - A dash sign (`-`) means that there is no data needed on that position.